The GSTC Destination Criteria is now being revised, and the first round of consultation is now open to the public:

-To participate in the Destination Criteria revisions in 2018 or other future Criteria revisions and development, and to provide feedback on current Criteria, please sign up here.
+To participate in other future Criteria revisions and development, and to provide feedback on current Criteria, please sign up here.

 How the GSTC creates and revises Criteria: